gearz-lab/hypersonic/docs-md/Schema.md

 id | UUID | Primary key
 name | string | The user name
-displayName | string | The user display name
+displayName | string | The user display name email | string | The user e-mail photo | string | The URI of the user's profile picture